tokyosummer/tokyosummer.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a first-year Ph.D. student in Political Science at University of Rochester.
+I am a second-year Ph.D. student in Political Science at University of Rochester.
 Welcome to reach me at yxia24@ur.rochester.edu.
 {style="text-align: justify;"}